How climate change agreements (CCAs) work, who is eligible and which sector associations hold a CCA.

 About climate change agreements

-Climate change agreements are voluntary agreements made by UK industry and the Environment Agency to reduce energy use and carbon dioxide (CO2) emissions.
+Climate change agreements are voluntary agreements made between UK industry and the Environment Agency to reduce energy use and carbon dioxide (CO2) emissions.
 In return, operators receive a discount on the Climate Change Levy (CCL), a tax added to electricity and fuel bills.
 The Environment Agency administers the CCA scheme on behalf of the whole of the UK.

 Sector associations manage the underlying agreements for businesses in their sector.
 An operator that wants to enter into a CCA must apply first to its sector association.